-Statement Description avoid-v4-udp- ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6-udp- ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. dialup Concentrates zone maintenance so that all transfers take place once every heartbeat-interval, ideally during a single call. dnssec-must-be- secure Defines hierarchies that must or may not be secure (signed and validated). heartbeat- interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup. managed-keys max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. sortlist Controls the ordering of RRs returned to the client, based on the client's IP address. trusted-keys use-v4-udp- ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. use-v6-udp- ports Specifies a list of ports that are valid sources for UDP/IPv6 messages.
+Statement Description avoid-v4-udp- ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6-udp- ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. dialup Concentrates zone maintenance so that all transfers take place once every heartbeat-interval, ideally during a single call. dnssec-must-be- secure Defines hierarchies that must or may not be secure (signed and validated). heartbeat- interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup. managed-keys trusted-keys use-v4-udp- ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. use-v6-udp- ports Specifies a list of ports that are valid sources for UDP/IPv6 messages.